xwmx/nb/README.md

   file.
 When no arguments are passed, a new note file is opened with `$EDITOR`.

   `notes` creates Markdown files by default.
 To create a note with a different file type, use the `--type` option.
-To change the default file type, set the `$NOTES_DEFAULT_EXTENSION` variable in the ~/.notesrc configuration file.
+To change the default file type, use `notes settings` to set the `$NOTES_DEFAULT_EXTENSION` variable in your ~/.notesrc configuration file.

 Examples:
   notes add